Marina Sirtis: Other work

 In 2014, she co-starred in the SyFy channel horror film Finders Keepers.
 The following year, she appeared in the British film A Dark Reflection, and in 2016, Sirtis starred in the Hallmark Channel film My Summer Prince.
 In 2019, Sirtis made her London West End stage debut in Dark Sublime, playing the character of Marianne, a freelance actor and now-forgotten icon of a British sci-fi TV show, whose encounter with a fan changes both of their lives.

 In 2019, the video game Elite Dangerous released an alternative voice (named Carina) for the 'COVAS' in-game ship computer, voiced by Sirtis.

+She also played a school teacher in Season 3 of Seth MacFarlane's The Orville.

 Personal life

 Sirtis married Michael Lamper, an actor and rock guitarist, in 1992.
 Lamper died in his sleep on 7 December 2019.
-In 2021, Sirtis moved back to London, citing Lamper's death, growing tensions in the U.S. surrounding the COVID-19 pandemic response, and a desire for career opportunities in British film and television.
+In 2021, Sirtis moved back to London, citing Lamper's death, and a desire for career opportunities in British film and television.